bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/atomic-swaps.md

 In its [event log](https://ropsten.etherscan.io/tx/0x142fb8db7eb66feb241ca710a028678e36595fc8aea03858672288fcac8e4494#eventlog), you should see the `swapID`.
 Before calling `claim` function on ethereum, clients should verify the parameters in the `HTLT` event.

-- `_randomNumberHash` must equal to the randomNumberHash in client HTLT transaction on Beacon Chain
+- `_randomNumberHash` must equal to the randomNumberHash in client HTLT transaction on BNB Beacon Chain
 - `_recipientAddr` must equal to client ethereum wallet address
-- `_timestamp` must equal to the timestamp in client HTLT transaction on Beacon Chain
+- `_timestamp` must equal to the timestamp in client HTLT transaction on BNB Beacon Chain
 - `_outAmount` should be reasonable.
 Please note that the decimals erc20 contract and deputy will deduct some fees.
 - `_expireHeight` must not be passed and should be enough for send claim transaction